horizon-institute/timesense2/README.md

 TimeSense
 =============

-JApplication to read data into Timestreams from SensePods.
+Application to read data into Timestreams from SensePods.
 Developed as part of the [Relate project](http://horizab1.miniserver.com/relate/)

 Installation
 -----------